-8. LOVING KINDNESS TOWARD ALL.
-This may sound corny, or too Buddhist.
-In Christian language, it is “Good will to all.”
-It is a key to a long and healthy life.
+8. GOOD WILL TOWARD ALL.
+This is a key to a long and healthy life.
 Wish everyone well and you will benefit.
 Do not hold grudges and resentments.

 Also, do not hate anyone or anything.
-This does not mean you have to “love” everyone when they are crazy, cruel, mean, or nasty.
-It means you do not make a fetish out of hating and disliking anything or anyone.
+This does not mean to “love” everyone when they are crazy, cruel, mean, or nasty.
+It means do not make a fetish out of hating and disliking anything or anyone.

-Loving kindness toward everyone also means do not cheat and steal.
+Good will or loving kindness toward everyone also means do not cheat and steal.
 Many people do this, thinking it does not matter, or that everyone does it a little, or who cares.
-None of these attitudes are helpful.
+None of these attitudes are helpful or true.

-Realize we are all one in this world, and at some level, nothing is hidden from God or the angels, so your little ploys are being watched, and you are judging yourself for them, as well.
+Realize that at some level we are all one in this world.
+Also, nothing is hidden from God or the angels, so your little ploys are being watched, and you are judging yourself for them, as well.
 It is not worth it.

 If you feel you must lie and steal just to stay alive, that is sad.
-In this case, try to change your life, who you are with, where you live, or something else so you do not have to live a lying and cheating existence.
+In this case, try to change your life - whom you are with, where you live, or something else so you do not have to live a lying and cheating existence.

 Also, do not mooch off the government.
 Some leaders encourage this attitude of laziness, cheating and “living off the rich”.
 Don’t fall for it.
 It is not wise.

-If you must get unemployment insurance or disability payments, stop them as soon as you can.
+If you must get unemployment insurance, government food stamps or disability payments, stop them as soon as you can.
 You will feel better.
 Turn in your food stamps as soon as possible, rather than think you “deserve them” for some reason, or some other excuse for taking handouts that the nation really cannot afford.